I'm too sore to exercise!

 Everyone starts with a lot of vigour, start slow, aim for half of the targets to begin with you have been sedentary.
 Increase at roughly 15% a week.

 Finally, preempt the inevitable drop in motivation a few months in.
-Have a plan in place to switch sports, train with friends or switch to a new gym.
+Have a plan in place to switch sports, train with friends or switch to a new gym or try a new activity!

 Leung A, Gregory NS, Allen LA, Sluka KA.
 Regular physical activity prevents chronic pain by altering resident muscle macrophage phenotype and increasing IL-10 in mice.
 Pain 2016;157:79.